phillipjhl/white_rabbit/lib/white_rabbit/README.md

 `WhiteRabbit.Processor` Behaviour is used to define how a `WhiteRabbit.Consumer` Genserver will process the messages that it receives once it is registered to a RabbitMQ queue.

 The `consume_payload/2` callback is called immediately after a message is received.
-It should return a `{:ok, any()}` tuple of a `WhiteRabbit.Processor.consume_error()` so the Consumer can properly send an acknowledgemnet or reject for the message so RabbitMQ broker can handle it.
+It should return a `{:ok, AMQP.Basic.delivery_tag()}` tuple if successful or a `{:error, {AMQP.Basic.delivery_tag(), Keyword.t()}}` if not successful so the Consumer can properly send an 'ack' or 'reject' for the message and then let RabbitMQ broker can handle it appropriately (requeue, send to dead-letter-queue, etc.)

 See `WhiteRabbit.Processor` for more on the behaviour used.